The ABCs of Going from Point A to Point B in Vancouver

 You can even ask them for directions if you’re not taking the bus.

-✓ (DEFINITELY) Do rent a bike if it’s nice out
+✓ (DEFINITELY) Rent a bike if it’s nice out

 Vancouver’s so bike-friendly that car-lovers always complain that bike lanes are taking over the city.